Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Emergence of the -L evy net

-We consider three laws on disk-homeomorphic growth-process-decorated quantum surfaces with fixed quantum boundary length $L$: \begin{enumerate} \item[Law 1:] A quantum disk weighted by its quantum area with quantum boundary length equal to $L$ (i.e., $\Mdonel$) decorated by the growth process which evolves as the $\delta$-approximation to $\QLE(8/3,0)$ for $j\delta$ units of quantum natural time and then as a $\QLE(8/3,0)$ for $r$ units of quantum distance time conditioned not to hit the uniformly random marked point. \item[Law 2:] A quantum disk weighted by its quantum area with quantum boundary length equal to $L$ (i.e., $\Mdonel$) decorated by the growth process which evolves as the $\delta$-approximation to $\QLE(8/3,0)$ for $j\delta$ units of quantum natural time and then as a $\QLE(8/3,0)$ for $r$ units of quantum distance time weighted by the Radon-Nikodym derivative in~\eqref{eqn::quantum_disk_rn_form} (with the value of $\zeta$ fixed). \item[Law 3:] The growth-process-decorated quantum surface which arises by running the reverse metric exploration for $r$ units of quantum distance time and then the $\delta$-approximation to the reverse metric exploration for $j\delta$ units of quantum natural time, conditioned on having quantum boundary length $L$ at the terminal time. \end{enumerate}
+\begin{enumerate} \item[Law 1:] A quantum disk weighted by its quantum area with quantum boundary length equal to $L$ (i.e., $\Mdonel$) decorated by the $\delta$-approximation to $\QLE(8/3,0)$ run for $j\delta$ units of quantum natural time then for $r-\zeta$ units of quantum distance time conditioned not to hit the uniformly random marked point. \item[Law 2:] A quantum disk weighted by its quantum area with quantum boundary length equal to $L$ (i.e., $\Mdonel$) decorated by the $\delta$-approximation to $\QLE(8/3,0)$ for $j\delta$ units of quantum natural time and then for $r-\zeta$ units of quantum distance time weighted by the Radon-Nikodym derivative in~\eqref{eqn::quantum_disk_rn_form} (with the value of $\zeta$ fixed). \item[Law 3:] The growth-process-decorated quantum surface corresponding to exploring $\unexplored_{j\delta}^{r,\delta}$ with the $\delta$-approximation to $\QLE(8/3,0)$ conditioned on the boundary length of $\partial \unexplored_{j \delta}^{r,\delta}$ being equal to $L$. \end{enumerate}

-Then we know that: \begin{itemize} \item We can transform from Law 3 to Law 2 by cutting out the last $\zeta$ units of quantum distance time of the $\QLE(8/3,0)$ and then gluing in a quantum disk weighted by quantum area decorated by a uniformly random marked point conditioned on the metric exploration from the boundary of the disk taking time at least $\zeta$ to hit the marked point.
-The continuation of the growth process is given by the metric exploration from the boundary of the disk which has been glued in.
-(This is analogous to the argument illustrated in Figure~\ref{fig::glue_reglue_operation}.) \item We can transform from Law 2 to Law 1 by unweighting by the Radon-Nikodym derivative in~\eqref{eqn::quantum_disk_rn_form}. \end{itemize}
+Then we know that: \begin{itemize} \item We can transform from Law 3 to Law 2 by cutting out the last $\zeta$ units of quantum distance time of the $\QLE(8/3,0)$ and then gluing in a quantum disk weighted by quantum area decorated by a uniformly random marked point.
+The continuation of the growth process is given by the $\delta$-approximation to $\QLE(8/3,0)$. \item We can transform from Law 2 to Law 1 by unweighting by the Radon-Nikodym derivative in~\eqref{eqn::quantum_disk_rn_form}. \end{itemize}